Maquis (World War II)

 The Maquis (/fr/) were rural guerrilla bands of French and Belgian Resistance fighters, called maquisards, during World War II.
-Initially, they were composed of young, mostly working-class men who had escaped into the mountains and woods to avoid conscription into Vichy France's Service du travail obligatoire (STO; 'Compulsory Work Service') which provided forced labor for Germany.
+Initially, they were composed of young, mostly working-class men who had escaped into the mountains and forests to resist conscription into Vichy France's Service du travail obligatoire (STO; 'Compulsory Work Service') which provided slave labor for Germany.
 To avoid capture and deportation to Germany, they became increasingly organized into active resistance groups.

 They had an estimated to members in autumn of 1943 and approximately members in June 1944.

 Meaning

 The maquis made up one component of the mosaic of the resistance in France and Belgium.
 The maquis refers to the organization of bands of resistance guerrillas which emerged in rural France, mainly in the south.
 The maquis were emergent in 1943 and were also active in 1944.

-Originally the word came from the kind of terrain in which the armed resistance groups hid, high ground in southeastern France covered with scrub growth called maquis (scrubland).
+The term maquis comes from the Corsican machja, the dense shrubland covering most of Corsica’s terrain.
+Guerrilla fighters in France used tactics popularized by Corsican bandits in the nineteenth century, and the resistance popularized the Corsican phrase “to take the maquis” (French: prendre le maquis; from Corsican piglià a machja), meaning to evade law enforcement.

 The term maquis signified both the group of fighters and their rural location.
 Members of those bands were called maquisards.
 Their image was that of a committed and voluntary fighter, a combattant, as opposed to the previous réfractaire (lit. 'refractory'; 'unmanageable').
 The term became an honorific meaning "armed resistance fighter".
 The Maquis came to symbolize the French Resistance and was used to describe resistance groups that fought in France before the Allied invasion of Normandy in 1944.
 Once the Allies had secured a foothold in France, the government of Free France attempted to unite the separate groups of Maquis under the banner of the French Forces of the Interior (FFI).

 The national denomination given to all Maquis forces during the war is Forces françaises de l'intérieur, known as the "FFI"; in English, the French Forces of the Interior.
 This large corp of about 400,000 active members (in 1944) is divided in three major sections, corresponding to three political or professional inclinations: